dylanR96/individuellt_projekt_Airbean_API/README.md

 Select "JSON" as the format.
 Paste your JSON structure into the json field.

+To login as a user, add the username key followed by your username.
+Also add the password key followed by your password.

 Example of JSON structure for logging in users:

 ```json